-The CENTRAL scenario is complemented with the other four scenarios elaborated in Section 0 which are investigated for the reference case in market performance.
+The CENTRAL scenario is complemented with the other four scenarios elaborated above which are investigated for the reference case in market performance.
 Based on this set of scenarios and cases, projections are made for 2020, 2023, 2026 and 2028.

 4.2.1.
 LFC block imbalance quality